-Submissions can be made directly through the “Submit Article” link on MFF’s homepage in word or rtf format.
+Submissions can be made directly through the “Submit Article” link on MFF’s homepage in word, preferred, or rtf format.
 Please do not submit pdfs.
-Submissions may also be made as e-mail attachments to members of the Editorial Board or the Managing Editor.
+Submissions may also be made as email attachments to members of the Editorial Board or the Managing Editor.
 Submissions should be in 12 point Times Roman, double spaced throughout including quotations and footnotes, and with margins a minimum of one inch all around in the order text, appendices, with illustrations and captions last.
-Notes should be numbered consecutively.
+Footnotes should be numbered consecutively.
 To facilitate blind review, do not include your name on the document.
 MFF follows the Chicago Manual of Style.
 Authors are responsible for obtaining any necessary permissions for the use of illustrations.
 Submissions may be made at any time.

 Further information concerning Medieval Feminist Forum can be found at http://ir.uiowa.edu/mff/policies.html

 For any questions, please contact the Managing Editor, Chris Africa, email@example.com.

 The Subsidia series was created to provide a forum for scholarship on focused topics too substantial for an article and too short for a full-sized book.
 In the online environment, the Subsidia series will, instead, be an outlet for open-access resources for scholarship and teaching on women and gender in medieval studies.

 Volume 1: Medieval Women in Film, edited by Charlene Miller-Avrich and Virginia Blanton-Whetsell.
 (2000).
 OUT of PRINT.